Combe Martin Village HistoryThe history of Combe Martin, North Devon 2023

 Slag from the smelting of silver-rich lead ore produced in the sixteenth or seventeenth centuries, was recovered by local volunteer archaeologist Trevor Dunkerley, during excavations in Combe Martin in 2010.

-Samples of slag from nineteenth-century smelting in Combe Martin were also found and used for comparison.
+Samples of slag from nineteenth-century local smelting were also found and used for comparison.
 The 2010 report on lead-smelting waste in Combe Martin was published by Research Gate.

 Combe Martin's Mineral Resources